collective-soundworks/collective-soundworks.github.io/tutorials/state-manager.md

 In this application we will declare two different schemas:

-- A schema called `global` which we will use to store informations accessible by all nodes of the network.
+- A schema called `global` which we will use to store information accessible by all nodes of the network.
 This shared state will be unique across the whole application, i.e. it will be created by the server and all `player` clients will "attach" to it.
 - A schema called `player`, which we will use to describe the state of a single client of the application.
 All clients with the `player` role will create their own `SharedState` instance from this scheme.

 Let's then create the file `src/server/schemas/global.js`, and push the following code into it: